-SolarShare's portfolio of solar assets includes 49 individual projects, all operating with MicroFIT or FIT Contracts.
-All but three projects are 100% owned by SolarShare, or by one of its three SPVs.
-Two projects are 51% owned by SolarShare, with 49% owned by the landowner of the sites, and one project is 51% owned, with 49% owned by the local distribution company and the original project developer.
-Details of each project are provided in Schedule O - Project Descriptions.
+SolarShare's portfolio of solar assets includes 51 individual Projects, all operating with MicroFIT or FIT Contracts.
+All but three Projects are 100% owned by SolarShare, or by one of its three SPVs.
+Two Projects are 50.9% owned by SolarShare, with 49.1% owned by the landowner of the sites, and one Project is 51% owned by SolarShare, with 49% owned by the local distribution company and the original Project developer.
+Details of each Project are provided in Schedule O - Project Descriptions.

-Figure 5 below summarizes the operating cash flow performance history of SolarShare (includes 100% of Van Kirk Joint Venture revenue).
-Revenue increased from \$4.1 million in 2016 to \$6.5 million in 2018 primarily due to the addition of the CSA 4 portfolio.
-Forecast revenues increase from 2019 to 2020 due to operational improvements in the CSA 4 portfolio.
+Figure 5 below summarizes the operating cash flow performance history of SolarShare.
+Revenue increased from \$4.4 million in 2016 to \$6.5 million in 2020 primarily due to the addition of the CSA 4 portfolio.
+Revenues increased from 2020 to 2022 due to operational improvements in the CSA 4 portfolio and the addition of two new Projects in 2021.
+Revenues in 2023 are expected to be similar to 2022.